Barry Sonnenfeld's unrealized projects: Moist feature film

 By August 21, 2001, Sonnenfeld was set to direct the feature film adaptation of Mark Haskell Smith’s dark comedy novel Moist, with Smith writing the screenplay, Sonnenfeld producing with Dan Jinks & Bruce Cohen, and DreamWorks Pictures handling film distribution.

 Lemony Snicket's A Series of Unfortunate Events feature film

 By June 11, 2002, Sonnenfeld was attached to direct the feature film adaptation of Daniel Handler’s A Series of Unfortunate Events children's book series, with Handler writing the screenplay, Scott Rudin producing the film along with Nickelodeon Movies then-president Albie Hecht, and Paramount Pictures was handling distribution, until February 19, 2003, when Brad Silberling replaced Sonnenfeld.
 Sonnenfeld would executive produce and direct episodes of the television series adaptation for Netflix.

 Fun With Dick and Jane remake

-On June 10, 2003, Sonnenfeld was hired to direct the remake of Fun with Dick and Jane, with Peter Tolan & Judd Apatow involved with screenwriting, Jim Carrey cast as Dick, Brian Grazer producing through Imagine Entertainment, and Columbia Pictures handling film distribution, until that October, Dean Parisot replaced Sonnenfeld.
+On June 10, 2003, Sonnenfeld was hired to direct the remake of Fun with Dick and Jane, with Peter Tolan and Judd Apatow involved with screenwriting, Jim Carrey cast as Dick, Brian Grazer producing through Imagine Entertainment, and Columbia Pictures handling film distribution, until that October, Dean Parisot replaced Sonnenfeld.